Esri/arcgis-runtime-samples-android/java/find-closest-facility-to-an-incident-interactive/README.md

 ## How it works

 1. Create a `ClosestFacilityTask` using a Url from an online network analysis service.
-2. Get `ClosestFacilityParameters` from task, `task.createDefaultParametersAsync().get()`
+2. Get `ClosestFacilityParameters` from task, `task.createDefaultParametersAsync().get()`.
-3. Add the list of facilities to parameters, `closestFacilityParameters.setFacilities(facilitiesList)`
+3. Add the list of facilities to parameters, `closestFacilityParameters.setFacilities(facilitiesList)`.
 4. Add the incident to parameters, `closestFacilityParameters.setIncidents(Collections.singletonList(new Incident(incidentPoint)))`.
-5. Get `ClosestFacilityResult` from solving task with parameters, `task.solveClosestFacilityAsync(facilityParameters).get()`
+5. Get `ClosestFacilityResult` from solving task with parameters, `task.solveClosestFacilityAsync(facilityParameters).get()`.
-6. Get index list of closet facilities to incident, `facilityResult.getRankedFacilitiesIndexes(0)`
+6. Get index list of closet facilities to incident, `facilityResult.getRankedFacilitiesIndexes(0)`.
-7. Get index of closest facility, `rankedFacilitiesList.get(0)`
+7. Get index of closest facility, `rankedFacilitiesList.get(0)`.
-8. Find closest facility route, `facilityResult.getRoute(closestFacilityIndex, IncidentIndex)`
+8. Find closest facility route, `facilityResult.getRoute(closestFacilityIndex, IncidentIndex)`.
 9. Display route to `MapView`:
-    *   Create `Graphic` from route geometry, `new Graphic(route.getRouteGeometry(), routeSymbol)`
+    *   Create `Graphic` from route geometry, `new Graphic(route.getRouteGeometry(), routeSymbol)`.
-    *   Add graphic to `GraphicsOverlay` which is attached to the mapview
+    *   Add graphic to `GraphicsOverlay` which is attached to the mapview.

 ## Relevant API